Tips to Keep Skin Healthy at the Beach

 UVA and UVB rays from the sun are the main cause of premature aging, wrinkling, brown spots and hyperpigmentation, drying of the skin, and—worst of all—skin cancer.
 Don’t let these hazards stop your fun in the sun – there are preventative measures everyone can take to battle harmful rays.

 Where and When to be on the Beach

-If you’re planning an outing to the beach, try to get to there before 10 a.m. or after 4 p.m.
+If you’re planning an outing to the beach, try to get there before 10 a.m. or after 4 p.m.
 The hours in-between are when the sun is most intense.
-Planning an early morning or pre-dinner excursion will not only avoid the crowds, it will protect your skin from damage.
+Planning an early morning or pre-dinner excursion will not only avoid the crowds, but it will also protect your skin from damage.

 Many people don’t realize that sand also reflects UV radiation back toward you.
 It’s not a foolproof protectant, but plot your spot somewhere shady if possible.
 Trees and awnings around your destination are great for shade.
-UV protectant umbrellas, tents and windscreens are also available in stores and online.
+UV protectant umbrellas, tents, and windscreens are also available in stores and online.

 For Your Skin